mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 * A list of all recipes stored in the website will be shown to all the Users in the main page.

 * The Users will be able to view all the recipes that they have created via "My profile" page.
+* A search function will allow Users to search recipes.
+To create the search functionality I have created an index in the database.
+This index is permanent and I have used the following `key` from the recipes collection to allow user search effectively: "recipe_name", "ingredients", "difficulty" and "type" which is the type of course.